 You probably are super familiar with recipes sweetened with dates.
 However, this recipe is a bit different: The sweetener here is date sugar.
 I’ll first give you a briefer on dates.
 Just skip on down to the date sugar explainer if you are already a date aficionado.

+First let me tell you about dates.
 Dates are a fruit that are thought to have been cultivated since ancient Mesopotamia.
 Ancient history shows that Egyptians used the fruits to eat dates commonly and even use them to make wine.

 Today, especially lately, as the push for healthy eating gains ground, dates are becoming a popular healthy sweetener, primarily known for adding fiber and iron and having a low GI.